Have you heard cleaning cast iron is too much work? Has it kept you from even wanting to give cast iron a try?

-And the brush is important because it keeps the oil or seasoning from being washed off, whereas a dishcloth is more likely to take off the seasoning.
-So using a brush with soap is better than using a cloth or sponge to get it clean.
+And the brush is important because it keeps the seasoning from being washed off, whereas scrubbing with a dishcloth is more likely to take off the seasoning.
+Anyway, Lodge recommends using a brush.

 Step 2 is Drying

-You won’t want to scrub it dry because that might take off too much of the oil or seasoning.
-Use a paper towel or a lint-free towel.
+Use a paper towel or a lint-free cloth.
 Dry it thoroughly but not vigorously.
 Don’t be surprised if a little of the seasoning comes off on your towel.
-It will be dark brownish red, and that is normal.
+It will be dark reddish-brown, and not unusual.

 Step 3 is Oiling

 Oiling is a form of seasoning.
-When you cook your food, the oil bakes into the cast iron making it more and more nonstick over time.
-Of course, cleaning your cookware may also take off some seasoning, but as I said, that is normal.
-It does make the oiling step more important, though.
+When you cook your food, some of the oil bakes into the cast iron making it more and more nonstick over time.

 As you can see, cleaning your cast iron cookware is not that difficult.
 You just follow the three steps of washing, drying, and oiling, and you are good to go.

 I don’t like to spend a lot of time washing dishes or with clean-up.
 So, I probably would have stopped using cast iron by not if it were too much work.

 Instead, it’s become routine and I find it very much worth it.

 How about you?
 Do you think cleaning cast iron sounds like too much work?